Hospital Equipment Liquidation: A Complete Guide for Supply Chain Teams

 Staff documenting medical assets on a clipboard in an equipment logistics area.

-Itemized, per-asset records — not a summary bill of lading — are what satisfy fixed-asset, biomedical, HIPAA, and audit requirements.
+Itemized, per-asset records — not a summary bill of lading — are what satisfy fixed-asset, HIPAA, and audit requirements.

 Timeline Expectations